RACSignal Class Reference

 Declared In

-s only if we don’t receive another next
+Send nexts only if we don’t receive another next in interval seconds.

-seconds have passed since the most recent next
+After interval seconds have passed since the most recent next was sent,

 originally received on.
 If [RACScheduler currentScheduler] was nil at the